mmadsen/ctmixtures/README.md

 configuring a population with 50% conformist social learners, and 50% anti-conformists.
 The simulation library assigns agents rules at random, according to these proportions.

-The simulation program also takes a number of command line parameters, which specify the details of a single simulation run.
+A simulation program also takes a number of command line parameters, which specify the details of a single simulation run.
 Running the script without any parameters gives a usage message which lists the parameters.
 Currently (as of 6/15/14), these are:

 ```
-mark:ctmixtures/ (master) $ simulations/sim-ctmixture-single.py                                                                                                                                         [7:14:43]
+mark:ctmixtures/ (master) $ simulations/sim-ctmixture-notimeaveraging.py                                                                                                                                         [7:14:43]
 usage: sim-ctmixture-single.py [-h] --experiment EXPERIMENT [--debug DEBUG]
                                [--dbhost DBHOST] [--dbport DBPORT]
                                --configuration CONFIGURATION --popsize POPSIZE